-Risner N

-It's a zoo around here!
+Risner N It's a zoo around here!
 The new rules for better communication 2nd Edition London Limitless Publications 2003

-About Carers NI
+About Carers UK

-Carers NI is here for everyone who cares, unpaid, for family and friends who are older, disabled or seriously ill.
+Carers UK is here for everyone who cares, unpaid, for family and friends who are older, disabled or seriously ill.

 Caring is part of life, but without the right support, the personal costs of caring can be high.
-We work as part of Carers UK to make life better for carers.
+Carers UK is here to make life better for carers.

-Visit carersuk.org/northernireland to join us, support us or access our online resources.
+Visit carersuk.org to join us, support us or access our online resources.
 With your help we can make life better for carers.